Kagameow/character-explorer/README.md

 ## 🚀 Features
 - **Multi-Universe Support**: Explore characters from different universes.
 - **View Modes Persistence**: Toggle between grid and list views, with the last selected mode remembered.
 Also, view mode can be shared via URL query.
+Cookies are used to store the last selected view mode because of compatability with Nuxt.
 - **Pagination**: Navigate through character lists with pagination.
 Current page is also sharable via URL query.
 - **No Hard-Coding**: The app is designed to be scalable and reusable, with dynamic components and routes that are universe-agnostic.